syncfusion-content/uwp-docs/uwp/RichTextBox/FAQ-Section/How-to-identify-whether-the-viewer-is-scrolled-to-the-bottom-of-the-SfRichTextBoxAdv.md

 # Identify whether the viewer is scrolled to the bottom in the UWP SfRichTextBoxAdv

-This page explains how to identify whether the viewer is scrolled to the bottom in Syncfusion UWP SfRichTextBoxAdv.
+This page explains how to identify whether the viewer is scrolled to the bottom in Syncfusion&reg; UWP SfRichTextBoxAdv.

 SfRichTextBoxAdv scrollbars can be accessed through the [VerticalScrollBar](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.RichTextBoxAdv.SfRichTextBoxAdv.html#Syncfusion_UI_Xaml_RichTextBoxAdv_SfRichTextBoxAdv_VerticalScrollBar) and [HorizontalScrollBar](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.RichTextBoxAdv.SfRichTextBoxAdv.html#Syncfusion_UI_Xaml_RichTextBoxAdv_SfRichTextBoxAdv_HorizontalScrollBar) properties of [SfRichTextBoxAdv](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.RichTextBoxAdv.SfRichTextBoxAdv.html) class.
 Using these properties, we can identify when the document is scrolled to the bottom of the control.